GaloyMoney/dealer/ALERTS.md

     - "transactionHash" on btc explorer
     - etc.

-## Dealer is unable to get liability from Galoy Wallet alert
+## 🚩Dealer is unable to get liability from Galoy Wallet alert
 ### Conditions
     liability isNaN